Transparent by design.

 |---|---|---|---|---|

-- Included hours are pooled across all instances within a tier — a quiet instance offsets a busy one.
+- Hours are pooled across all instances within a client agreement — a quiet instance offsets a busy one.

 - Instances may be on different tiers within the same agreement.